Grocery Shopping TipsHow Top-Up Grocery Shopping Works

 Related: The least expensive grocery stores in Canada

-Unfortunately, this also can work against us as we could spend more than anticipated if a deal sparks our interest.
+Unfortunately, this can also work against us as we could spend more than anticipated if a deal sparks our interest.

 For example, if we find reduced prices on ground beef or whole chicken.